Faoziyah/30_days_devops_challenge/DevOps_Challenge_Day2/NBA_Game_Day_Notification/README.md

 1. AWS Account: Ensure you have an AWS account with admin access.
 2. NBA API Key: Sign up for an NBA API provider and get an API key.
-3. IAM Role with Least Privileges: o	Create an IAM role for Lambda with the following policies:
+3. IAM Role with Least Privileges:
+- Create an IAM role for Lambda with the following policies:
-	Custom Policy (copy and paste the policy from the GitHub Repo).
+  -	Custom Policy (copy and paste the policy from the GitHub Repo).
-	AWSLambdaBasicExecutionRole.
+  - AWSLambdaBasicExecutionRole.
-o	Apply the least privilege principle by restricting resources to only what’s required.
+- Apply the least privilege principle by restricting resources to only what’s required.

 Step 3: Create an SNS Topic
 1. Go to Amazon SNS in the AWS Management Console.